SouthEugeneRoboticsTeam/SouthEugeneRoboticsTeam.github.io/_pages/structure.md

 different mechanisms have been tested and eliminated, mechanical designs a CAD model and builds a test model of the robot.
 After the test robot has been tested and altered, a final robot is built.

-## Electrical

-The electrical subteam creates a control system for the robot.
-By wiring electronics and creating a control system, software is able to operate the robot.

 ## Software